The Australian Government has appointed the Copyright Agency to manage the education copying scheme (Statutory Education Licence).

 The Government has also appointed Screenrights to manage the licence that allows educational institutions to copy and share broadcast content, such as documentaries shown on television.
 There are also arrangements in place with APRA|AMCOS for music licences.

-The education copying scheme (statutory licence) allows any form of ‘reproduction’ or ‘communication’.
+The Statutory Education Licence allows any form of ‘reproduction’ or ‘communication’.
 This includes adding to or changing the content, or presenting it in a different context.
 The licence doesn’t apply to translations from one language to another, or to a ‘dramatic version’ of a non-dramatic work (such as screenplay based on a short story), or vice-versa (e.g. a novel based on a film).